PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psmoduledevelopment/templates/project-reference-file.md

 # Project Reference File
 ## Synopsis

-When iterating on a project, it cn be tiring to have to manually set the meta information each time.
+When iterating on a project, it can be tiring to have to manually set the meta information each time.

 With the Project Reference File, you can place a file in your working folder for your project template and have it automatically detect settings.